Ask our team of design experts

 Mass produced, this crystal type offers a wonderful look at a modest price.
 It is cut and polished like more expensive grades, and has a high optic quality with precision facets.
 A good bet for consumers looking for high value and more for less.

-Contact us or visit a LAMPS PLUS store near you for help with crystal glass.
-Our American Lighting Association trained experts will be happy to help!
+Contact us or visit a Lamps Plus store location near you for help with crystal glass.
+Our American Lighting Association trained experts will be happy to help you!